06 Jun Forgive Yourself

 Therefore, you really need your inner protector to stick up for you: to put your weaknesses and misdeeds in perspective, to highlight your many good qualities surrounding your lapses, to encourage you to keep getting back on the high road even if you’ve gone down the low one, and – frankly – to tell that inner critic to Shut Up.

-With the support of your inner protector, you can see your faults clearly with fearing that will drag you into a pit of feeling awful, clean up whatever mess you’ve made as best you can, and move on.
+With the support of your inner protector, you can see your faults clearly without fearing they will drag you into a pit of feeling awful, clean up whatever mess you’ve made as best you can, and move on.
 The only wholesome purpose of guilt, shame, or remorse is learning – not punishment! – so that you don’t mess up in that way again.
 Anything past the point of learning is just needless suffering.
 Plus excessive guilt, etc., actually gets in the way of you contributing to others and helping make this world a better place, by undermining your energy, mood, confidence, and sense of worth.

 Seeing faults clearly, taking responsibility for them with remorse and making amends, and then coming to peace about them: this is what I mean by forgiving yourself.